-Because each park has so much pristine beauty and adventures to be enjoyed, camping for a few nights, enjoying morning coffee brewed with a great camping coffee pot, can give visitors more time to explore the natural wonders surrounding them.
+Because each park has so much pristine beauty and adventures to be enjoyed, camping or glamping for a few nights, enjoying morning coffee brewed with a great camping coffee pot, can give visitors more time to explore the natural wonders surrounding them with their dogs.

 Though there are some terrific high adventure hiking trails in America, here are five of the best national parks for camping.

 Best known for its healing thermal waters, Hot Springs National Park is camper’s paradise.